PyConPL/Book/2017/presentations/with_python_security/text.md

 #### 1.1 Use cases to understand how the application is used

 So let's get back to our Blog app.
-We have 3 basic uses cases for our app:
+We have 3 basic use cases for our app:

 * Everyone can enter the site and view the blog and blog posts
 * Registered users can add new posts